Inherent Tradeoffs in Learning Fair Representations: Introduction

-To answer the above questions, through the lens of information theory, in this paper we provide the first result that quantitatively characterizes the tradeoff between demographic parity and the joint utility across different population groups.
-Specifically, when the base rates differ between groups, we provide a tight information-theoretic lower bound on the joint error across these groups.
-Our lower bound is algorithm-independent so it holds for all methods aiming to learn fair representations.
-When only approximate demographic parity is achieved, we also present a family of lower bounds to quantify the tradeoff of utility introduced by such approximate constraint.
-As a side contribution, our proof technique is simple but general, and we expect it to have broader applications in other learning problems using adversarial techniques, e.g., unsupervised domain adaptation~\citep{ganin2016domain,zhao2019learning}, privacy-preservation under attribute inference attacks~\citep{hamm2017minimax,zhao2019adversarial} and multilingual machine translation~\citep{johnson2017google}.
+When only approximate statistical parity is achieved, we present a family of lower bounds to quantify the tradeoff of accuracy introduced by such approximate constraint.
+As a side contribution, our proof technique is simple but general, and we expect it to have broader applications in other learning problems using adversarial techniques, e.g., unsupervised domain adaptation~\citep{ganin2016domain,zhao2019learning}, privacy-preservation under attribute inference attacks~\citep{hamm2017minimax,zhao2019adversarial} and multilingual machine translation~\citep{johnson2017google,zhao2020learning}.

-To complement our negative results, we show that if the optimal decision functions across different groups are close, then learning fair representations helps to achieve an alternative notion of fairness, i.e., the accuracy parity, which states that the error rates are close between groups.
-Empirically, we conduct experiments on a real-world dataset that corroborate both our positive and negative results.
-We believe our theoretical insights contribute to better understanding of the tradeoff between utility and different notions of fairness, and they are also helpful in guiding the future design of representation learning algorithms to achieve algorithmic fairness.
+To complement our negative results, we show that if the (potentially unfair) Bayes optimal classifiers across different groups are close, then learning fair representations helps to achieve an alternative notion of fairness, i.e., the accuracy parity~\citep{buolamwini2018gender}, which states that the error rates are close between different groups.
+Empirically, we conduct experiments on a real-world dataset to corroborate both our positive and negative results.
+We believe our theoretical insights contribute to better understanding of the tradeoff between accuracy and different notions of fairness, and they are also helpful in guiding the future design of representation learning algorithms to achieve algorithmic fairness.